-Wix's website builder is an extremely powerful tool for getting your business online.
-It’s chock-full of useful features, which is one of the reasons we gave it such a high score in our Wix review, and why it tops our list of the best website builders.
+Wix's (opens in new tab) website builder is an extremely powerful tool for getting your business online.
+It’s chock-full of useful features, which is one of the reasons we gave it such a high score in our Wix review (opens in new tab), and why it's our pick for the best website builder (opens in new tab).

-We caught up with Michal Bignitz, Head Product Manager at Wix, to learn more about the company’s spectacular growth over the last year, its biggest wins and challenges, and how Wix navigated the COVID-19 pandemic.
+We caught up with Michal Bignitz, Head Product Manager at Wix, to learn more about the company’s spectacular growth, its biggest wins and challenges, and how Wix navigated the COVID-19 pandemic.

 In your own words, can you give us a brief overview of Wix and what the company does?